foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 > Don't be afraid to delegate complex preparation logic to protected or private functions; `context.items = await this._prepareItems(context, options)` can help keep your `_prepareContext` function readable.
 {.is-info}

 After the context from `_preparePartContext` is used in the `renderTemplate` call it's discarded, so non-display logic should always happen in the earlier document preparation steps.
-Similarly, while the `context` object from `_prepareContext` is passed into many of the functions outlined earlier (e.g. `_onFirstRender`), it is not "saved" anywhere; it's not even passed to the `renderApplicationV2` hook.
+Similarly, while the `context` object from `_prepareContext` is passed into many of the functions outlined earlier (e.g. `_onFirstRender`), it is not "saved" anywhere.

 ## Conclusion